pegulabs/terms/alumnifire_terms.md

 but are not limited to, Content considered objectionable by Alumnifire at our sole discretion, Content or actions that violate these Terms, or Content or actions that otherwise may harm the Service.

+##### 2.5 Addendum for Members bound by NCAA rules

+Many communities on the Service are also member organizations of the National Collegiate Athletic Association ("NCAA"), and thus bound to their rules.
+You agree that, should such rules apply to you, you will not violate them while using the Service.

+NCAA rules regulate contact between representative of athletics interests (collectively, "boosters" and individually a "booster") and current student-athletes as well as their families and friends.
+A booster is defined as an individual or organization who:

+* Has participated in or is a member of an agency or organization as described that promotes an intercollegiate athletics program;
+* Has made financial contributions to an athletics department or to an athletics booster organization;
+* Has been requested by an athletics department staff to assist in the recruitment of prospective student-athletes or is assisting in the recruitment of prospective student-athletes;
+* Has assisted or is assisting in providing benefits to enrolled student-athletes; or
+* Is otherwise involved in promoting an intercollegiate athletics program.

+In general, a booster may not provide anything or make special arrangements for student-athletes, or their friends or families, that are not available to the general student population.

+Boosters are prohibited from the following:

+* Providing direct or indirect academic assistance;
+* Providing room and/or board or transportation for a student-athlete with eligibility remaining,
+* Entertaining student-athletes or their friends or relatives other than an occasional home meal pre-approved by an athletics compliance office,
+* Using the name or picture of a current student-athlete to promote a commercial product or service,
+* Providing the use of an automobile to a student-athlete for any purpose,
+* Providing an award or gift to a student-athlete
+* Purchasing complimentary admissions from a current student-athlete, or provide an honorarium for a speaking engagement.

+It is permissible for alumni and boosters to employ current student-athletes.
+Compensation must be based on work actually performed and at a rate commensurate with the going rate in the locality for services of like character.
+Earnings may not be based on the publicity, reputation, or notoriety generated from the student-athlete’s athletics ability.

+Please note the following restrictions regarding the employment of student-athletes:

+* Employers may not advertise a student-athlete’s employment to generate extra business, nor may they use a student-athlete’s name or picture to advertise, promote, or recommend the sale or use of any commercial product or service.
+* A student-athlete cannot endorse a company or employer through public advertising mediums.
+* Student-athletes cannot be provided with any benefits not provided to other employees.
+This includes the use of vehicles, transportation to or from work, meals, loans, advances, or time off with pay.
+* Any employment arrangement must be approved by an athletics compliance office.
+* A timecard must be kept for all student-athletes you employ.
+* Student-athletes may not be paid using cash; check and direct deposit are acceptable forms of payment.

 #### 3. Financial Terms